 After your attorney gathers all of the possible and necessary information so that we can fully evaluate your case, including all of your medical and billing records.
 At this stage, you have either completed your medical care and treatment, or you’ve reached a point in your care and treatment where we can reasonably anticipate what your future medical needs may be.
 Once we have all of this information, we will schedule a meeting with you.
 The purpose of the meeting is to formulate a settlement demand, or depending on your case, we may recommend filing a lawsuit before submitting a formal settlement demand.

-Once the formal Complaint has been submitted to, and reviewed by, the appropriate court, the document will be Served to the Defendant.
-This formal service of papers will inform the Defendant that they are being Sued and of the reasons why.
-After the Defendant has been Served, they will have several weeks from the date the documents were officially given to them to Answera pleading filing by the Defendant with the proper court the Complaint, or file another responsive pleading, such as a Demurrer or Motion to Strikeother formal pleadings filed by the Defendant with the proper court.
+Once the formal complaint has been submitted to and reviewed by the appropriate court, the document will be served to the defendant.
+This formal service of papers will inform the defendant that they are being Sued and of the reasons why.
+After the defendant has been served, they will have several weeks from the date the documents were officially given to them to Answer the complaint or file another responsive pleading, such as a Demurrer or Motion to Strike.

-After the Defendant Answers the Complaint, the DiscoveryGathering of information from all sides (Plaintiff and Defendant) process begins.
+After the defendant answers the complaint, the discovery process begins.
 During Discovery, information will be gathered and presented in a legal setting to both parties of the suit.
-Information gathered will include:
+Information gathered can include:

 It is important to understand that the discovery process can last many months.
 After a party makes a request for information, it generally takes 30 days or more before they will receive a response.
 These timelines are dictated by the California Code of Civil Procedure, and every case must proceed in accordance with the code.

-An in-between step to your lawsuit is the Case Management Conferencewhen both sides, the lawyers (if any), and the judge meet to talk about how to handle the case..
+An in-between step to your lawsuit is the Case Management Conference.
 The purpose of this conference is primarily to set a trial date.
-Your attorney will attend this conference for you – you do not need to attend.
+Your attorney will attend this conference for you, you shall not need to attend.
 After a trial date is assigned by the judge, your attorney will send you a letter confirming the trial date.
 In Kern County, it is common for the Court to assign a trial date to occur approximately 18 months after the filing of the lawsuit.
 This time period can vary though.
-In other counties, such as Los Angeles, it is not uncommon for a Court to assign a trial date 2 years or later from the date the lawsuit was filed.
+In other counties, it is not uncommon for a Court to assign a trial date 2 years or later from the date the lawsuit was filed.

-Once Discovery and the Case Management Conference are complete, the court and parties to the lawsuit will likely engage in some form of Alternative Dispute Resolution Proceduresany means of settling disputes outside of the courtroom.
-ADR typically includes mediation or arbitration, and a Mandatory Settlement Conference.
-Different jurisdictions handle ADR differently.
+Once Discovery and the Case Management Conference are complete, the court and parties to the lawsuit will likely engage in some form of Alternative Dispute Resolution Procedures Different jurisdictions handle ADR differently.
 In Kern County, you are almost always ordered to attend a Mandatory Settlement Conference (MSC).
 These are typically scheduled 30-days before the trial date.
 You are required to attend the MSC with your attorney.
 At the MSC a Superior Court Judge will meet with your attorney and the defense attorney, and make an effort to settle your case (although the Judge does not have the power to make either side settle).